 Foster Carers & Residential Staff

 The Virtual School is here to support you and your child.
 We provide learning tools and a qualified teacher as an advocate.
 A Virtual School teacher can help and advise you to make the best decisions for your child.
-You will have questions about your child returning to school; here are some of the answers to those questions.
+You will have questions about your child returning to school and thriving.
+Here are some of the answers to those questions.

 At the Virtual School we work with our students, schools and families to provide the support needed to help our children become independent adults.
 It is crucial to be ambitious for your child.
 You have a wealth of experience to help your child to reach their full potential.

 Your Virtual School teacher will be in regular contact by phone and email to ask how your child is getting on.
 We welcome your views.
 Please ask for the support you need.

 The Virtual School will: